Ywesd/chess2023/README.txt

 * `assets` - This is a directory with all the asset files (pictures and sounds) that you uploaded in applab.

-Note: This is not fully functioning and cannot detect checkmate.
-WIP